fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 3. **Hybrid intelligence system:**
    Combines AI planning with dynamic execution, letting developers inspect and modify agent behavior at any stage

+## What is Eko?
+(Jiaqi Chen version)

+Eko is an agent development framework designed to help developers build reliable autonomous agents by supporting natural language and programming languages.
+It provides a unified interface for executing agents in the digital world, including both computer and browser environments, with the following key features:

+- **Hybrid design language**: Developers can write agents by both natural language with programming languages, enabling production-grade agent design.

+- **Unified digital World interaction**: Eko offers a unified syntax that is applicable across various digital environments, including computers and browsers, for seamless agent development.

+- **Transparent and intervenable agents**: During agent execution, users can inspect its state in real-time and modify its behavior, ensuring greater control and security.

+## Eko's Abilities
 [Video Placeholder]

+## Examples
+[Demo Link Placeholder]

+## Supported environment
+[Compariasion Figure Placeholder]

 ## Eko philosophy